-The houses were originally built by TCTA, as accommodation for out-of-town staff members working on the construction of the Ash River Oufall, during the implementation of the Lesotho Highlands Water Project - Phase 1 (LHWP-1).
+The houses were originally built by TCTA, as accommodation for out-of-town staff members working on the construction of the Ash River Outfall, during the implementation of the Lesotho Highlands Water Project Phase 1 (LHWP-1).
 The organisation started leasing out the houses to residents of Kgubetswana, with the intention of selling them to occupying residents at a discounted price.
-CEO of TCTA, Percy Sechemane, said that TCTA struggled to sell the houses to the resident occupants over the last 28 years, due to affordability issues, as most of the occupants were either elderly or unemployed.
+Chief Executive of TCTA, Percy Sechemane, said that TCTA struggled to sell the houses to the resident occupants over the last 28 years due to affordability issues, as most of the occupants were either elderly or unemployed.

-Minister Mchunu, in emphasising government's commitment to ensuring the upliftment of communities said; "The donation of these houses demonstrates our commitment to better the lives of citizens, wherever we can.
-Through the TCTA, we will continue to develop initiatives that bring dignity and progress to our communities".
+Minister Mchunu, in emphasising government's commitment to ensuring the upliftment of communities said, "the donation of these houses demonstrates our commitment to better the lives of citizens, wherever we can.
+Through the TCTA, we will continue to develop initiatives that bring dignity and progress to our communities."

-The Minister also advised the Executive Mayor of Dihlabeng, Tseki James Tseki, who was in attendance, to emulate the superior standard of the houses handed over to the beneficiaries in future community housing projects of the municipality.
-The houses have three bedrooms, lounge, kitchen and full bathroom, complete with full fencing and a carport.
-"This quality and the size of houses is the best, it is what we should aspire to produce, and I would have loved to do more, but now that responsibility is in the hands of the Mayor.
-The standard has been set"; said the Minister.
+The Minister also advised the Executive Mayor of Dihlabeng, Cllr Tseki Tseki, who was in attendance to continue keeping up with the standard of the houses.
+"This quality and the size of houses is the best, and I would have loved to do more, but that in the hands of the Mayor now, the standard has been set."

-The houses were initially valuated between R65 000 and R85 000, however, a recent valuation process, in preparation for the transfer of ownership to the beneficiaries of the donated houses, indicated that the current value of the houses was between R380 000 and R640 000.
-"The total value of the properties being donated to the 39 families and an NGO servicing persons living with disabilities is R16 720 000"; said Minister Mchunu.
+Around 2006, the houses were valued between R65 000 and R85 000, however, a recent valuation in preparation for the transfer of ownership to the beneficiaries indicated that the current value of the houses was between R380 000 and R640 000.
+"The value of the properties being donated to the 39 families and an NGO servicing persons living with disabilities is R16 720 000," said Minister Mchunu.
 The property sizes range from 208m2 to 302m2.

-Mr Sechemane said that the process of property transfer is currently being finalised at the Deeds Office and all new owners will be receiving their title deeds in the next six weeks.
+The TCTA's Mr Sechemane said that the process of property transfer is currently being finalised at the Deeds Office and that all new owners will be receiving their title deeds in the next six weeks.

-"It is believed that such a massive transfer of property ownership to these families, and the escalation of the property value to multiple times the original value will make a significant contribution in boosting the property values in the area;" said Sechemane.
-He also emphasised that, though the beneficiaries will not be allowed to sell, transfer, donate nor encumber the houses for a period of ten years from the date of donation, the houses represent a turning point in the new owner's financial prospects.
+"It is believed that such a massive transfer of property ownership to these families, and the escalation of the property value to multiple times the original value will make a significant contribution in boosting the property values in the area," said Sechemane.

-Mr Sonwabo Morgan Ngubane, a beneficiary and local community leader expressed the profound gratitude of the beneficiaries in being granted the opportunity to own their homes.
+Mr Sonwabo Morgan Ngubane, a beneficiary and local community leader expressed his profound gratitude of the beneficiaries in being granted the opportunity to own their homes.

-"Today, we made history, we have been working diligently with TCTA, over the years, helping to resolve all the outstanding issues to ensure that the organisation can help us reach this day"; said Ngubane.
+"Today, we made history, we have been working diligently with TCTA, over the years, helping to resolve all the outstanding issues to ensure that the organisation can reach this day," said Ngubane.

-The hand-over of the houses to new owners was preceded by an engagement, led by Minister Mchunu, with TCTA and representatives from Free State Province municipalities and water bodies, on water and sanitation services in the province.
-Minister Mchunu implored municipal leadership in the province to do all they can to overcome any challenges hindering the provision of water and sanitation services in the areas they lead.
+The hand-over the houses to new owners was preceded by an engagement, led by Minister Mchunu, with TCTA and representatives from Free State municipalities on water and sanitation services in the province.
+Minister Mchunu implored municipalities in the province to do all it can to overcome any challenges hindering water and sanitation services provision in the province.

-During the engagement, TCTA assured municipal representatives that the Lesotho Highlands Tunnel closure, from October 2024 to March 2025, for maintenance, will not adversely affect water provision in both the Free State and Gauteng provinces.
+During the engagement, TCTA assured municipal representatives that the Lesotho Highlands Tunnel closure from October 2024 to March 2025 for maintenance, will not adversely affect water provision in both Free State and Gauteng provinces.

-"We continue to work with the DWS provincial office in Free State and local municipalities to explain all the processes we are following to ensure that water provision will continue uninterrupted during the six months period of maintenance", said Sechemane.
+"We continue to work with the DWS provincial office in Free State and local municipalities to explain all the processes we are following to ensure that water provision will continue uninterrupted during the six months period of maintenance," said TCTA Chief Executive, Sechemane.

-TCTA is a state-owned entity under the Department of Water and Sanitation, responsible for financing and implementing bulk raw water infrastructure in South Africa, including the South African portion of the LHWP.
+TCTA is a state-owned entity under the Department of Water and Sanitation and is responsible for financing and implementing bulk raw water infrastructure in South Africa, including the South African portion of the Lesotho Highlands Water Project.